-ASC 842, as adopted in the first quarter of 2019, requires lessees to recognize most leases on the balance sheet with a corresponding right-to-use asset, or ROU asset.
+ASC 842, requires lessees to recognize most leases on the balance sheet with a corresponding right-to-use asset, or ROU asset.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 The assets and lease liabilities are recognized at the lease commencement date based on the estimated present value of fixed lease payments over the lease term.
 ROU assets are evaluated for impairment using the long-lived assets impairment guidance.